- Leprosy is a rare infection of the skin and nerves caused by the bacteria Mycobacterium leprae.

 Leprosy is an infection of the skin and nerves caused by the bacteria Mycobacterium leprae.
 It is rare in Australia, and can be easily treated and cured with antibiotics.
 Leprosy is also known as Hansen's disease.

-If the person has a high level of resistance to the bacteria, they may develop 'paucibacillary' or 'tuberculoid' leprosy, which involves just one or a few spots that may go away over time.
+If a person has a high level of resistance to the bacteria, they may develop 'paucibacillary' or 'tuberculoid' leprosy, which involves just one or a few spots that may go away over time.

 People who have low resistance to the bacteria may develop 'multibacillary' or 'lepromatous' leprosy, which involves numerous spots and, if it's not treated, can lead to other problems such as blindness, deformed limbs, ulcers and loss of feeling.